vladinator1000/cloudflare-workers-ts-graphql/README.md

-A real-world worker template with a local development experience that lets you write _big back ends_ with dignity.
+A worker template with a local development experience that lets you write _real-world_ back ends with dignity.

 ## Overview